TITLE: Blood Ties(1/2)

 Scully, having reaped the benefits of her own caffeine fix, grinned smugly and got up to pour him a cup.
 Mulder leaned against the counter, sighing contentedly when she placed it in his hand.

 "How do you two function in that little office first thing in the morning?"
-Skinner shook his head.
+Skinner said, shaking his head.

 "The same way porcupines make love," Mulder answered, smirking at his partner.